 Volunteers and Staff Only

-The General Data Protection Regulation – or GDPR – will come into force on 25 May after four years of deliberation.
+The General Data Protection Regulation – or GDPR – came into force on 25 May 2018 after four years of deliberation.
 Its main aim is to make it easier for consumers to control how their data is used by companies.
 Therefore, any organisation that holds consumers’ personal information – names, email addresses, bank details, for example – must collect consent from the consumer about what they can use and how they can use it.
 And that includes all charities, regardless of their size.
 Essentially, it means organisations will have to become more transparent.

 The new system allows information to be retrieved and checked in a much simplier way than the paper records that have been replaced.
 Remember that it is important to store all confidential records in a safe and secure place and to treat passwords and access codes as privileged information.